allstar/sansible/README.md

 With its agentless architecture and its rich collection of built-in modules, Ansible provides a simple and effective solution for deploying software and provisioning infrastructure.

-However, as our Ansible code-base grew in both size and complexity, we found that managing a large collection of playbooks in plain YAML was far from ideal.
-So we set out to explore the possibility of using a statically typed language to generate and run our playbooks.
+However, as our Ansible code-base grew, we found that managing a large collection of playbooks in plain YAML was far from ideal.
+Instead, generating playbooks in Scala has the following benefits:
-We found that this approach provided several major benefits:

 - Increased safety and quicker developer feedback, expecially with respect to variable scoping and allowed module parameters.
 - Full IDE Support, with autocompletion for module names and parameters.
-- Superior means of abstraction than the ones offered by Ansible: no need to learn Ansible own loops syntax, variable scoping rules, jinja2 templates, includes, etc..
+- Superior means of abstraction: no need to learn Ansible's own control flow syntax, variable scoping rules, jinja2 templates, includes, etc..
   Just use Scala!

 ## Development

-Sansible heavily relies on a Scala macro to generate a collection of case classes (with their respective serialisation logic) from the ansible core modules' sources.
+Sansible heavily relies on a Scala macro to generate a collection of case classes and their respective serialisation logic from the Ansible core modules' sources.
-The process involves a fair amount of data massaging (cloning git repositories, parsing YAML module annotations, applying some overrides, etc.).
-Ansible module annotations are in fact intended for documentation purposes and are not expressed in a proper schema definition language.
+The process involves a fair amount of data massaging, such as cloning git repositories, parsing YAML module annotations, applying some overrides, etc. Ansible module annotations are in fact intended for documentation purposes and are not expressed in a proper schema definition language.